About

 The Arts Desk

 Ruthless Jabiru is a London chamber orchestra dedicated to New music and humanitarian stories.
-The ensemble is made up entirely of professional Australian musicians based in the UK and conducted by its founding Artistic Director Kelly Lovelady.
-Programmes are devised around existing and commissioned repertoire by today’s composers with a view to promoting sustainability and ethical dialogue.
-The ensemble is held under the official patronage of composer Brett Dean.
+The ensemble is made up entirely of professional Australasian musicians based in the UK and conducted by its founding Artistic Director Kelly Lovelady.
+Programmes are devised around existing and commissioned repertoire, primarily by today’s composers, with a view to promoting sustainability and ethical dialogue.

 Projects have included a tribute to the damaged landscape of Maralinga alongside the Australia exhibition at the Royal Academy of Arts, an homage to poet Oodgeroo Noonuccal at the inaugural Australia & New Zealand Festival of Literature & Arts, and a co-production with the Art Not Oil Coalition for Joy & Dissent festival of cultural Activism, calling for London’s cultural organisations to aspire to an oil-free cultural sector.